0xGLIDER/newtoken/README.md

 ## Abstract

 [Token Name] is a groundbreaking token that merges the utility of NFTs with the power of decentralized finance (DeFi), including a novel staking mechanism and a lending platform.
 This token can only be acquired through the purchase of one of three exclusive NFTs, which mint the tokens and send them directly to the purchaser.
 Holders of these NFTs can stake their tokens within our decentralized app (dApp) to earn rewards.
-Additionally, [Token Name] incorporates a deflationary mechanism through a burnable transfer fee, programmatic liquidity provision to Uniswap V3, and the ability to stake Uniswap V3 LP NFTs for additional staking bonuses.
+Additionally, [Token Name] incorporates a transaction fee mechanism, programmatic liquidity provision to Uniswap V3, and the ability to stake Uniswap V3 LP NFTs for additional staking bonuses.
 The Ethereum generated from NFT sales is strategically allocated, with half directed towards a decentralized lending platform and the other half providing liquidity on Uniswap V3.
 This document outlines the technical framework, staking mechanism, liquidity strategy, lending platform, key features, and legal disclaimers of [Token Name].

 ## 1. Introduction